FittraSyaifullah/Logiclab/PRD Overhaul.md

 Lower the barrier to entry for non-technical creators.

-Provide end-to-end workflows: ideation → prototype (software or hardware) → analysis → refinement.
+Provide end-to-end workflows: ideation → hardware prototype → refinement.

 Ensure a seamless authentication, project management, and payment flow.